 Red dye vats are prepared similar to yellow dye vats, except for one thing.
-A red dye bath should never reach the boiling point; otherwise it will lose the red color.
+A red dye bath should never reach the boiling point; otherwise, it will lose the red colour.
 To get the brightest red, an additional mordant process may be required.

-Cleavers is a bitter, and acts as a diuretic, aperient, and mild astringent.
-It is effective as a blood purifier, and can be used externally, as a poultice, to cool scalds and burns.
+Cleavers is bitter and acts as a diuretic, aperient, and mild astringent.
+It is effective as a blood purifier and can be used externally, as a poultice, to cool scalds and burns.
 For internal use, the leaves are used as a tea infusion, or a tincture (The Way of Herbs by Michael Tierra).

-This is my favorite plant, not only for dyeing, but for its awesome herbal properties.
-Woad (Isatis tinctoria) is one of the few broad spectrum antibiotic plants.
+This is my favourite plant, not only for dyeing but for its awesome herbal properties.
+Woad (Isatis tinctoria) is one of the few broad-spectrum antibiotic plants.
 In the dye world, woad is one of the few blue dye plants.
 While both woad leaves and roots are used in herbal preparations, it is only the leaves that are used in natural dyeing.

 Woad is a biannual plant, with the first year leaves being preferred for dyeing, and the fall first-year roots being preferred for medicine.

-The colors achievable from woad are wide and varied, if you want to know how to extract blue from the woad plant, or any of its other beautiful colors, you can check out “extracting indigo from the woad plant” and “the colors of the woad plant” on my own blog, Wearing Woad.
+The colours achievable from woad are wide and varied, if you want to know how to extract blue from the woad plant or any of its other beautiful colours, you can check out “extracting indigo from the woad plant” and “the colours of the woad plant” on the blog, Wearing Woad.